Leo-GG/ephysGUI/README.md

 ### Loading Data

-1. Click the "Load Data" button to select a .npy file containing your electrophysiological data.
+1. Click "File → Load Data" to select a data file:
-2. The data should be a 2D NumPy array with shape (samples, channels).
+   - .npy files: 2D NumPy array with shape (samples, channels)
+   - .rhd files: Raw data files from Intan recording systems
-3. Enter the sampling rate of your data in the "Sampling Rate (Hz)" field.
+2. Enter the sampling rate of your data in the "Sampling Rate (Hz)" field (not needed for .rhd files as it -should be- automatically detected)

 ### Applying Filters